blcxtranslations/blcx/_translated/chapter-0043.md

 During this time, a few waves of cultivators came.
 These people were all up to no good and coveted Lin Xuan's treasures.

-However, the technique sealed into the invisibility seal was a high-level technique that even Foundation Building experts had trouble sensing.
+However, the technique sealed into the invisibility seal was a high-level technique that even Foundation Establishment experts had trouble sensing.
 It was not possible for them to detect it.

 They all had puzzled looks on their faces.
 They clearly saw the youth enter the valley, so how did he suddenly disappear?
 The had already searched the vicinity for a long time, some unwilling ones even used tracking type techniques, but in the end, they still found nothing.